 Some pregnant and postpartum women may be feeling fear, uncertainty, stress, or anxiety because of COVID-19.
 Reaching out to friends and family during this time may help.
 Phone calls, texts, and online chats are safe ways to stay connected.

 There also are treatment and support resources you can access over the phone or online.
 Talk with your ob-gyn or other health care professional about how to get help if you’re having symptoms like these:

 If you are in crisis or feel like you want to harm yourself or others, call 911 right away.
 See the Resources section for other support options, including helplines you can text or call and online support groups for pregnant and postpartum women.

 Physical activity also may help your mental health.
 And it may be useful to focus on your breathing each day, especially if you are feeling anxious.
 Breathe in for 4 seconds, hold for 7 seconds, and breathe out for 8 seconds.
 Repeat three times.

 If you are diagnosed with COVID-19, follow the advice from the CDC and your ob-gyn or other health care professional.
 The current CDC advice for all people with COVID-19 includes the following:

-If you have symptoms of COVID-19 or if you have been diagnosed, you can take the following steps to avoid passing the infection to your baby:
+While you are in the hospital or birth center and after you go home, you should take the following steps to avoid passing the infection to your baby:

 Please call our office with any concerns or questions.
 If you have been tested for COVID-19 and have a positive result, please call the OBGYN Reliant Medical Group location where you routinely receive your care.